 To shave or not to shave?

 Some patients undergoing hairline work require minimal shaving, just in the area where grafts are to be placed.
-This can allow patients to keep their hair longer behind the treated area and wear it forwards to conceal where the treatment has been carried out.
+This can allow patients to keep their hair long behind the treated area and wear it forwards to conceal where the treatment has been carried out.

-Scalp health, hair density, follicular groupings, hair calibre and characteristics.
+Dr Ball will take high magnification images of your donor hair to determine the following: scalp health, hair density, follicular groupings, hair calibre and characteristics.

 Your areas of hair loss will also be assessed under high magnification in order to establish a diagnosis.
-Following this assessment a treatment recommendation will be provided and, if surgery is considered appropriate, the number of grafts, technique, coverage, hairline position and cost will be discussed.
+Following this assessment, a treatment recommendation will be provided and, if surgery is considered appropriate, the number of grafts, technique, coverage, hairline position and cost will be discussed.